tomphttp/specifications/BareServerV2.md

 - X-Bare-ID: The unique ID returned by the server in the pre-request.

-> ⚠ All WebSocket metadata is cleared 30 seconds after the connection was established.
+> ⚠ All WebSocket metadata is cleared after requesting the metadata or 30 seconds after the connection was established.

 An expired or invalid X-Bare-ID will result in a 400 status code.